 I have some thick and battered manila folders where I'd carefully stored rejections.
 When I received them my email, I used to run off a copy.
 I told myself it was a good way to keep track of editor and agent names as well as keep their words of advice and encouragement close.
 As I tossed them into the trash, some were over five years old, I reread the ones that weren't just form rejection letters.
 And laughed.

+Some editors and agents were kind enough to remark on my work.
+Let me give an example for the very first romance novel I shopped around, The Greater Good.
+One editor told me the world building was wonderful and my characters lovable, but my writing needed to be tighter.
+Another editor told me my writing showed talent and a strong voice, but she found my world building needed work.
+If I had combined all the praise I'd been given on the book into one letter, it was the perfect novel.
+If I combined all the criticism, the was nothing right about the manuscript.
+Fortunately, New Concepts Publishing, thought the book worthwhile taking a chance on.
 Reading through the rejections reminded me of a lesson I learned back when I received my first contract.
 Tell a good story, edit your work to as perfect as you can make it, and you'll find a way to get it published.
 Yes, my contracts are with small indie presses, but I like them.
 I love the personal contact.
 I love the way they teach me more about the industry.
 Recently, I found another small press who is taking on my newest epic fantasy series.
 As my grandmother used to say, 'There's a lid for every pot.'

 Perhaps the 'lid' for your work is to self-publishing.
 I'm involved in that also with my first fantasy series that I took back my rights for from a small publisher that wasn't helping my career along.
 It was the right path for me.